 Original Medicare for South Dakota residents

-In South Dakota, 127,743 people (or 78% of Medicare beneficiaries in the state) received their Medicare benefits through Original Medicare as of January 2017, according to the Centers for Medicare & Medicaid Services (CMS).
+In South Dakota, 132,218 people (or about 79% of Medicare beneficiaries in the state) received their Medicare benefits through Original Medicare as of January 2018, according to the Centers for Medicare & Medicaid Services (CMS).

 Original Medicare is the federal government health insurance program available to eligible American citizens and permanent legal residents (of at least five consecutive years) aged 65 and older.
 If you’re younger than 65, you might be eligible if you receive disability benefits.

 Original Medicare includes Part A and Part B.

 - Part A generally covers inpatient hospital care, skilled nursing care, hospice care, and limited home health care.

 - Part B may cover physician services, outpatient treatment, and diagnostic tests such as laboratory and radiology (x-ray) services, preventive medical services, durable medical equipment, and limited home health services.

 Medicare plan options offered by private insurance companies in South Dakota

 Medicare Supplement (Medigap) insurance plans: If you decide to stay with Original Medicare (Part A and Part B), you may have the option to sign up for a Medicare Supplement (Medigap) insurance plan to help pay for Original Medicare’s out-of-pocket costs.
 Medicare Supplement insurance plans are offered by private insurance companies.
 Different plans pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.
 You pay a monthly premium to the insurer for Medicare supplement insurance, and the premium can differ among insurance companies offering the same benefits, so you might want to compare costs as well as basic benefits when considering a Medicare Supplement insurance plan.